-STAGE 1 - YEARS 1 TO 3 SITE PREPARATION DESCRIPTION OF WORKS COMMENTS/ADDITIONAL INFORMATION N/A Grass identification Prior to any weed removal or revegetation work occurring within the Park, it is recommended that a contractor with excellent gra identification skills be employed to locate native grasses and invasive exotic grasses, including Chilean Needle Grass (Nassella neesiana) across the Park.
+STAGE 1 - YEARS 1 TO 3 SITE PREPARATION DESCRIPTION OF WORKS COMMENTS/ADDITIONAL INFORMATION N/A Grass identification • Prior to any weed removal or revegetation work occurring within the Park, it is recommended that a contractor with excellent grass identification skills be employed to locate native grasses and invasive exotic grasses, including Chilean Needle Grass ( Nassella neesiana ) across the Park.
 The contractor should also be engaged to provide recommendations for future management of both native grasses and exotic grass weed species in the Park.
 N/A Weed Control for entire site.
-Commence containment and reduction of Chilean Needle Grass (Nassella neesiana throughout park.
+Commence containment and reduction of Chilean Needle Grass (Nassella neesiana) which has been found in various locations throughout park.
 Chemical application required.
-Prioritise contractors with excelle identification of Chilean Needle Grass. \/ FOFT4 TION 70VF 40F4 (400V Undertake removal of Radiata Pine (Pinus radiata) and other woody weeds.
+Prioritise contractors with excellent grass identification skills to ensure correct identification of Chilean Needle Grass.
 VEGETATION ZONE NUMBER DESCRIPTION OF WORKS ZONE AREA (APRX.
-SQUARE METRES) COMMENTS/ADDITIONAL INFORMATION REVEGETATION AREA (APRX.
+SQUARE METRES) Undertake removal of Radiata Pine ( Pinus radiata ) and other woody weeds.
+COMMENTS/ADDITIONAL INFORMATION REVEGETATION AREA (APRX.
 SQUARE METRES) 7 Revegetation Category A - Woodland located in centre of park 4,020m2.
-4,020m2 8 Revegetation Category D - Supplementary Planting located on north side of Mack Oval 3,455m2 There is existing established vegetation scattered in this area.
+4,020m 8 Revegetation Category D - Supplementary Planting located on north side of Mack Oval 3,455m2 • There is existing established vegetation scattered in this area.
 1,728m2 (aprx.
-50% of area) 11 Revegetation Category B - Scrub located near Mack Oval on west side of existing row of Aleppo Pines 1,760m2 Planting of Zone 11 with scrub will provide a windbreak to help protect new tree plantings when Aleppo Pines are eventually replaced with native species in the future.
-1,760m2 20 Revegetation Category C - Mixed Graminoids/Herbs and Low Shrubs around raingarden and swale located near Coulstock Street 705m2 Planting to occur at same time as raingarden and swale construction.
-705m2 22 Revegetation Category C - Mixed Graminoids/Herbs and Low Shrubs located around proposed wetland near Coulstock Street and Revegetation Category D - Supplementary Planting along park edge adjoining Coulstock Street and next to wetland (between Kelp Street and vehicle east of Japan Street) 3,030m2 4,385m2 Planting to occur at same time as wetland construction.
-Planting to occur at same time as wetland construction.
-3,030m2 3,070m2 (aprx.
-70% of area) TOTAL REVEGETATION AREA 14,313m2 (1.431 hectares)
+50% of area) 11 Revegetation Category B - Scrub located near Mack Oval on west side of existing row of Aleppo Pines 1,760m2 • Planting of Zone 11 with scrub will provide a windbreak to help protect new tree plantings when Aleppo Pines are eventually replaced with native species in the future.
+1,76om2 20 Revegetation Category C - Mixed Graminoids/Herbs and Low Shrubs around raingarden and swale located near Coulstock Street 705m2 • Planting to occur at same time as raingarden and swale construction.
+705m2 ~ Revegetation Category C - Mixed Graminoids/Herbs and Low Shrubs located around proposed wetland near Coulstock Street and 3,030m2 Planting to occur at same time as wetland construction.
+3,030m2 22 Revegetation Category D - Supplementary Planting along park edge adjoining Coulstock Street and next to wetland (between Kelp Street and vehicle east of Japan Street) 4,385m2 Planting to occur at same time as wetland construction.
+3,070m2 (aprx.
+70% of area) 14,313m2 (1.431 hectares)